 - don՚t waste time to deciding which topic is most important and which is not, give equal attention to each topic

-- If possible Make List of week with topic you allotted and one extra column which is about you successfully completed this topic or not, Because it will helps you later when you revise syllabus (it՚s silly but try it)
+- If possible, make a List of week with topic you allotted and one extra column which is about you successfully completed this topic or not, Because it will helps you later when you revise syllabus (it՚s silly but try it)

-- Do not depends on just one material try to get more and more information from different books, Wikipedia , various blogs and websites and video tutorials.
+- Do not depend on just one material try to get more and more information from different books, Wikipedia , various blogs and websites and video tutorials.

 Step 2: Solve Previous Year Paper